 - Citrus Herb – Make the original mayo using fresh lemon juice (instead of ACV as mentioned above), and I also used an orange infused oliveoil.
 If you can’t find it, just use whatever oil you like in your mayo and also squeeze in a little lime and/or orange juice.
 Mix together 1/2 cup of this mayo with your herbs of choice.
 I used fresh chopped parsley and oregano in mine.

 - Spicy - Make the original mayo with either lemon juice or ACV, and stir in the following:

 - 1/4 tsp. onion powder

 - 1/8 tsp. red pepper

 - For all of the above spices, feel free to add more to your taste, but some people are so finicky about anything spicy that you have to be careful if you’re entertaining.
 I like it to have a nice flavorful bite so I added more of all three!

 - By the way, as you may be able to tell from the picture, this spicy version came out looking a little funny – the consistency was different.
 My daughter thought it was squash.
 I’m not sure why the spices gave it that look, but it tasted great and still spread just like mayo, so whatever.

 Let me know if you try it and what you think!
 Or if you have your own fun variations, please share!

-- If you want to buy mayo online, the ONLY kind I recommend if you’re not making it yourself is not available at the moment.
-You’ll have to be patient for it to come back in stock on this condiment page.
+- If you want to buy mayo online, the ONLY kind I recommend if you’re not making it yourself is this one.
+(You may have to keep checking back, they’ve been out of stock, sorry!)

 - You’ll also love this Ancho-chile Lime Mayo!